-Studies have been done on beta-carotene’s effectiveness for fibromyalgia.
+Many studies have proven beta-carotene’s effectiveness for health and fibromyalgia.

 Beta-carotene: Beta-carotene is a precursor to vitamin A. It is present in liver, egg yolk, milk, butter, spinach, carrots, squash, broccoli, yams, tomato, cantaloupe, peaches, and grains.
 Beta-carotene is one of the best known carotenoids, the coloring in our orange and yellow vegetables.
 This antioxidant fights against the damage done by free-radicals.
 Studies have been done on beta-carotene’s effectiveness for heart disease, cancer, chronic fatigue syndrome, Alzheimer’s disease, fibromyalgia, male infertility, and psoriasis.